antofic/GraphCodable/Docs/CodingRules.md

 │ ⁵       = allowed but not recommendend: you run the risk of unnecessarily     │ │           encode and decode objects that will be immediately released after   │ │           decoding.
-Use encodeConditional(...) instead.                       │ └───────────────────────────────────────────────────────────────────────────────┘
+Use encodeConditional(...) instead.                       │ │ ⁶       = keyed coding only.                                                  │ │         - encodeIfPresent(...) encode the value only if value != nil          │ │           encode(...) encode nil in the same situation                        │ │         - decodeIfPresent(...) decode the value for the given key if it       │ │           exists ( i.e. contains(key) == true ) and do not generate an        │ │           exception if the key doesn't exists.                                │ └───────────────────────────────────────────────────────────────────────────────┘
 ```
 All GraphCodable protocols are defined [here](/Sources/GraphCodable/GraphCodable.swift)